Join in the conversation on Facebook: Wales Insulin Pump Users & Wannabes

 and like the page of the National Insulin Pump Co-ordinator for Wales

-The status of NICE technology appraisal guidance in Wales is the same as in England.
-Local Health Boards (LHBs) are under a statutory duty to provide funding to enable the implementation of NICE approved technologies within three months from the date that NICE publishes its final guidance.
+The status of the NICE technology appraisal guidance (TA 151) in Wales is the same as England.
+Health Boards are under a statutory duty to implement NICE approved technologies such as insulin pumps to those who meet relevant criteria.

-NICE guidelines for the use of CGM ‘should be used’ but as in England, there is no obligation on Health Boards to provide funding.
+NICE guidelines for the use of CGM have been developed and “should be used“ to support patients who require this therapy although currently there is no obligation for Health Boards to provide funding.

 Morriston Hospital, Swansea

 Princess of Wales Hospital, Bridgend

 Royal Glamorgan Hospital, Llantrisant

 Cardiff and Vale University Health Board